-- 7.1 Staff who are involved in intimate care must be Academy staff and will be subject to an enhanced DBS check in line with the Trust's procedures.
-Please refer to HR16 DBS and Safeguarding Policy. - 7.2 Engagement in intimate care by a member of staff must be with their agreement, and the Trust cannot make this an expectation for all staff, unless it is specified in the member of staff's job description.
-However, any staff member who does engage in intimate care must be trained in the specific types of care that they carry out and fully understand this policy and the welfare policies it sits alongside.
-Staff will receive training in good working practices which comply with Health and Safety Regulations. - 7.3 Where anticipated, intimate care arrangements are agreed between the academy and parents/carers and, if appropriate, by the student.
-For all students requiring intimate care a Personal Care Plan will be drawn up (see Appendix A) or, if appropriate, an Individual Medical Care Plan (please refer to HS2 Medical Treatment Policy).
+- 7.3 Where anticipated, intimate care arrangements are agreed between the academy and parents/carers and, if appropriate, by the student.
+For all students requiring intimate care a Personal Care Plan will be drawn up (see Appendix A) and, if appropriate, an Individual Medical Care Plan (please refer to HS2 Medical Treatment Policy).
 External agencies may contribute to the plan if appropriate. - 7.4 The Personal Care Plan should include: - Clear information regarding the assistance to be provided - The method of communication to be used by the child - The agreed terminology the named person(s) will use with the child - The named person(s) with responsibility to assist the child - The care timetable - Arrangements in the absence of the named person(s) - When the plan will be reviewed - 7.5 If staff are undertaking intimate care then they should be named in the child's care plan.
 The exception to this may be in specialist settings where trained staff, other than those named on the care plan, are used to provide cover.
 However, the member of staff providing intimate care will be known to the child and parents/carers will be aware that this might be the case. - 7.6 Whilst it is recommended that two members of staff are present when intimate care is delivered, a student's right to privacy must be respected and careful consideration will be given to each student's situation to determine how many carers might need to be present.
 If it is determined that only one member of staff will deliver intimate care then parents/carers must agree to this and the Academy's Designated Safeguarding Lead (DSL) must also agree to the plan.
-However, there must always be more than one member of staff present during intimate care for students who cannot communicate or for students with a profound and multiple learning disability (PLMD). - 7.7 Teachers (and any other relevant staff, e.g. pastoral) should be made aware of the care timetable, particularly if the child needs to be absent from lessons, and should be aware of the approximate time the procedure should take.

-- 7.8 Staff should not undertake any aspect of intimate care that has not been agreed between the academy, parents/carers and the student.
+Where one member of staff undertakes intimate care, they should try to ensure another appropriate adult is in the vicinity who is aware of the task to be undertaken and that, where possible, they are visible and/or audible. - However, there must always be more than one member of staff present during intimate care for students who cannot communicate or for students with a profound and multiple learning disability (PLMD). - 7.7 Teachers (and any other relevant staff, e.g. pastoral) should be made aware of the care timetable, particularly if the child needs to be absent from lessons, and should be aware of the approximate time the procedure should take. - 7.8 Staff should not undertake any aspect of intimate care that has not been agreed between the academy, parents/carers and the student.
 The only exception to this is outlined in 7.9. - 7.9 Only in an emergency, for example, if a student's health or safety is at risk, would staff undertake any aspect of intimate care that has not been agreed by parents/carers and the academy.
-Parents/carers would then be contacted and informed. - 7.10 Provision should be made for cover if the trained member of staff is not available, e.g. they are on sick leave.
-Additional trained staff should be available to undertake specific intimate care tasks. - 7.11 Intimate care arrangements should be reviewed every six months, or immediately if the student's circumstances change between reviews.
-The views of all relevant parties should be sought and considered to inform future arrangements. - 7.12 As an additional safeguard, staff involved in meeting intimate care needs will not usually be involved with the delivery of the relationship and sex education (RSE) curriculum to the same student(s), wherever possible.
+Parents/carers would then be contacted and informed as soon as possible.